Britain's Got Talent: Britain's Got More Talent (2007–2019)

+Britain's Got Talent: Unseen (2020, 2025–)

 On 7 October 2019, Simon Cowell announced that Britain's Got More Talent would be shifted onto online platforms and thus provide more focus towards Britain's Got Talent.
 The decision was made due to changes in viewing habits from the sister show's target audience.
 Its replacement, Britain's Got Talent: Unseen, premiered on the ITV Hub in 2020, following the airing of the first episode of series 14 of the main show.
-"Unseen" did not return in 2022, which meant the main show had no companion show at all for the first time ever.
-It returned in 2025.
+Unseen did not return in 2022, which meant the main show had no companion show at all for the first time ever.
+It returned in 2025 on ITVX and from 2026 was broadcast on ITV2 in a Sunday afternoon slot.

 Britain's Got Talent: The Champions (2019)

 In 2019, Simon Cowell opted to create a spin-off edition of the contest, following the success of the spin-off for America's Got Talent.
 His plan was to produce a contest under the same subtitle and format as the American spin-off, focusing on bringing the best talent from across the Got Talent franchise (many from the British edition), to compete for a cash prize and the title of "World Champion" in the British public's opinion.
 Both the contest and the production of the programme began in Spring of that year, with the spin-off's planned broadcast date announced in the 2019 series finale of Britain's Got Talent.
-The spin-off was filmed between 24 and 30 July, premiering on 31 August 2019, with the contest being won by dancing duo Twist and Pulse.
+The spin-off was filmed between 24 and 30 July at Wembley Arena, premiering on 31 August 2019, with the contest being won by dancing duo Twist and Pulse.

+In January 2026, it was reported that the Champions series would return to mark the main programme's 20th anniversary.